-New York City's extraordinary sandwiches
+Take a bite out of these 9 New York sandwiches | CNN

+New York City's sandwich scene now goes way beyond the pastrami on rye at Katz's Deli

+New bread-wrapped innovations include a pulled pork twist on the classic Vietnamese banh mi

-(CNN) — Nearly as potent a symbol as the bagel, the black-and-white cookie and the pizza slice, Katz Deli's pastrami on rye sandwich is the quintessential New York snack.
-Yes, that's the one from "When Harry Met Sally" -- the orgasm-inducing sandwich that led to customers asking for "what she's having," with a line out the door to boot.
+Nearly as potent a symbol as the bagel, the black-and-white cookie and the pizza slice, Katz Deli’s pastrami on rye sandwich is the quintessential New York snack.
+Yes, that’s the one from “When Harry Met Sally” – the orgasm-inducing sandwich that led to customers asking for “what she’s having,” with a line out the door to boot.

 But in New York City, there’s always room for improvement (this is, after all, the home of the cronut) and, over the past few years, there have been a slew of great new sandwiches served across the Big Apple.